amodmulay/staxmpa/code-document.md

 ## 1. High-Level Overview

 StaxMap is a web application built with Next.js that allows users to create, visualize, and manage technology radars.
 Users can define concentric regions (like "Adopt", "Trial"), add technology topics to these regions, and then interact with the visualization by dragging topics and customizing the appearance.
+The entire state of the radar can be saved to a JSON file and loaded back into the application.

 ### Core Technologies